BarathThanigai/Hackathon/README.md

 Traditional document search relies primarily on keyword or semantic matching.
 This can make it difficult to answer questions that depend on relationships between people, projects, technologies, organizations, decisions, and other entities.

-ChronicleAI addresses this by maintaining two complementary representations of organizational knowledge:
+This project addresses this by maintaining two complementary representations of organizational knowledge:

 - **Neo4j** stores entities and their relationships as a knowledge graph.
 - **ChromaDB** stores document chunks and their vector embeddings for semantic retrieval.